blueish9/redux-dispatcher/README.md

     // the default case is handled automatically
 });

+// profileReducer will match with key from profileDispatcher.key ("profile")

 // profileReducer = { profile: reducer function }
 const rootReducer = combineReducers({
   ...profileReducer,